 The world moves fast and your audience has high expectations.
-That alone should be enough to cause us to reconsider how we promote stations.
+That alone should be enough to reconsider how the station brand is promoted.
 Every element is an opportunity to entertain, position and inspire action.
-But most stations keep running out the same type of content.
+But most stations keep running out the same old audio.
+That needs to change.
 We need promos with content.

 So how can you get more out of those commercials for your station or show?

-Here are four ways to fire up your promo campaigns with content.
+Here are four ways to fire up promos with content.

-Get rid of claims and all promos built around positioning.
-Yes, positioning is important, but we’ll deal with that later (#4).
+Get rid of all claims built around positioning.
+Yes, positioning is important, and I want you to position your station, show or personality.
+But we’ll deal with that later (point #4).

 What is a generic promo?
-Here’s an example:
+Here are a couple of examples: